-Due to the COVID-19 pandemic all National Emergency Response and Recovery Training Center (NERRTC) face-to-face classes have been cancelled through July 15, 2020.
+Due to the COVID-19 pandemic all National Emergency Response and Recovery Training Center (NERRTC) face-to-face classes have been cancelled until further notice.
 Our online courses are still available.

 We will continue to monitor the situation and work with our Federal sponsors to determine when it is safe to resume face-to-face class scheduling and deliveries.